Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Exercise physiologist Christopher Travers, MS, and dietitian Laura Jeffers, MEd, RD, LD, offers some diet, nutrition and fitness ideas that you can incorporate into your busy life to be healthier every day.
+Exercise physiologist Christopher Travers, MS, and registered dietitian Laura Jeffers, MEd, RD, LD, offer some diet, nutrition and fitness ideas that you can incorporate into your busy life to be healthier every day.

 1. Use stairs and furniture as makeshift gym equipment